These resources were updated on Jan. 23, 2023.

-May 5, 2016, is Holocaust Remembrance Day or Yom HaShoah.
+This year, January 27 is International Holocaust Remembrance Day and April 18 is the remembrance day known as Yom Hashoah.
 The following collection is designed to provide teachers with rich and meaningful resources on the Holocaust, engaging lesson plans and information to help students take steps to move forward without forgetting the past.

 1. Recommended online institutions